yabar-dev/yabar/README.md

         height: 25;

 * Width: The default bar width is `screen size - 2 * horizontal gap`.
-However, if this option is used, the horizontal gap works as an offset.
+However, if this option is used, the bar starts at `horizontal gap` and ends at `horizontal gap + width`.
 Example:

 		width: 800;